wildducktheories/tasklet/README.md

 calls should be avoided.

 ###method: Scheduler schedule(Tasklet, Directive)
-The <code>schedule(Tasklet, Directive)</code> method allows tasklets to be scheduled with one of four directives.
+The <code>Scheduler.schedule(Tasklet, Directive)</code> method allows tasklets to be scheduled with the receiving Scheduler with one of four directives:

+* SYNC
+* ASYNC
+* WAIT
+* DONE

+####SYNC
-In the following example, the statement creates a new scheduler, schedules a tasklet to run on the scheduler's synchronous thread, then runs the scheduler with the current thread as the scheduler's synchronous thread.
-The statement does not complete until the synchronous tasklet (and any tasklets it has spawned in the same scheduler) have completed execution.
+The scheduler MUST schedule the tasklet to execute on the scheduler's synchronous thread.
+The tasklet will not execute until the scheduler's synchronous thread starts running.

-	SchedulerAPI
-		.newScheduler()
-		.schedule(new Tasklet() {
-			// ...
-		 }, Directive.SYNC)
-		.run();
+####ASYNC
+The scheduler MUST schedule the tasklet on a thread other than the scheduler's main thread.

+####WAIT
+The scheduler MUST not exit before the tasklet is rescheduled with the scheduler with a different directive.

+####DONE
+The scheduler MUST remove all references to the tasklet from the scheduler.

 ###method: Rescheduler suspend(Tasklet)
 It may sometimes be necessary to schedule a suspended tasklet to indicate that the scheduler should not exit